-Setting all DIP switch positions to zero for ten seconds resets all communication settings to the factory configuration.
+Starting with the meter powered on and at least one of the address or baud rate DIP switches in the 1 (up) position, you can initiate a communication configuration reset by setting all DIP switch positions to 0 (down) for ten seconds.
+This resets all communication settings to the factory configuration.
 If you ordered communication options like Option EP, the options are reapplied when you reset the options to factory defaults.
 This is useful if you cannot communicate and need to return the meter to a known state.